-Brian Gleicher heads White & Case’s transfer pricing practice and focuses on international tax issues with an emphasis on transfer pricing and tax treaty issues.
-He routinely represents multinational companies in transfer pricing matters, including advance pricing agreements, with the Internal Revenue Service and foreign tax authorities.
-He also advises taxpayers on proceedings before the US and foreign competent authorities on a broad range of issues, including double taxation, residency and permanent establishment questions.
-Additionally, Mr. Gleicher represents corporate and individual taxpayers in domestic tax examinations and settlement negotiations with the Internal Revenue Service at the examination and appeals levels.
+Brian Gleicher heads White & Case's transfer pricing practice and focuses on international and domestic tax matters.
+This includes tax examinations and settlement negotiations with the Internal Revenue Service at the examination and appeals levels, transfer pricing matters, advance pricing agreements, and tax treaty matters before the US and foreign competent authorities on a broad range of issues, including double taxation, residency and permanent establishment questions.
+Additionally, Mr. Gleicher represents companies with tax issues arising in bankruptcy.

 Brian received his BS, with high honors, in 1992 from the University of Florida, Fisher School of Accounting and his JD cum laude in 1995 from the Georgetown University Law Center, where he served as a lead articles editor of the Tax Lawyer.
 He is a member of the District of Columbia Bar and is admitted to practice before the US Tax Court.

-He is a member of the Transfer Pricing Committee of the American Bar Association Section of Taxation and has served as the chair of the Federal Bar Association Section of Taxation.
+He has served as the chair of the Federal Bar Association Section of Taxation.

 "Increasing tax certainty 2 – How is the in-house tax function adapting", April 2019: International Tax Review's Managing Global Tax Disputes Summit, London